Health Benefits of Chia Seeds - Nature's Little Superfood

 To use the chia seed as an egg replacement - mix one tablespoon of chia seeds with 3 tablespoons of water and put aside for 15 minutes.

 The Chia seed is gluten-free, so can be added easily to meals even for those who are intolerant of gluten or have Coeliac's Disease.

 Improve Diabetes Control, Weight Loss

-Chia seeds have the ability to slow down digestion, due to how it forms a gel like consistency and coating when exposed to liquids - this can help prevent blood sugar spikes.
-As it has a stabilising effect on blood sugar, it can also help fight stomach or "belly" fat - through preventing insulin resistance.
+Chia seeds have the ability to slow down digestion, due to how it forms a gel-like consistency and coating when exposed to liquids - this can help prevent blood sugar spikes.
+As it has a stabilizing effect on blood sugar, it can also help fight stomach or "belly" fat - through preventing insulin resistance.

 Prevent Craving between Meals

-The chia seeds mixture of fibre, protein and it's gelling effect when mixed with liquid help to keep you feeling fuller for longer, reducing the risk of craving food between meals.
+The chia seeds mixture of fiber, protein and it's gelling effect when mixed with liquid help to keep you feeling fuller for longer, reducing the risk of craving food between meals.
 They can be simply added to any meal!
-I've even seen muesli (granola) bars recently that have had chia added - slightly different taste to the bar, but not at all unpleasant.
+I've even seen muesli (granola) bars recently that have had Chia added - slightly different taste to the bar, but not at all unpleasant.

 To Sum Up